dotnet/docs/docs/csharp/whats-new/csharp-version-history.md

 The major feature was the introduction of the `dynamic` keyword.
 The `dynamic` keyword introduced into C# version 4.0 the ability to override the compiler on compile-time typing.
 By using the dynamic keyword, you can create constructs similar to dynamically typed languages like JavaScript.
 You can create a `dynamic x = "a string"` and then add six to it, leaving it up to the runtime to sort out what should happen next.

-This gives you the potential for errors but also great power within the language.
+Dynamic binding gives you the potential for errors but also great power within the language.

 ## C# version 5.0

-C# version 5.0 was a very focused version of the language.
+C# version 5.0 was a focused version of the language.
 Nearly all of the effort for that version went into another groundbreaking language concept.
 Here is the major features list:

 - [Asynchronous members](../async.md)
 - [Caller info attributes](https://www.codeproject.com/Tips/606379/Caller-Info-Attributes-in-Csharp)